-Just email or upload your favorite photos to inspire me.
+Just email your favorite photos to inspire me.

 You and I will plan your portrait together and keep closely in touch as I create your custom drawing or painting.

 This is YOUR portrait and I want you to LOVE it.